How We Should and Should Not Hire

 Previous article reference:

-- How big amount of work and busyness fences us from better decisions: A Lot of Work, Reflection and Education
+- How big amount of work and busyness fences us from better decisions: Reflections on much work and lack of knowledge

 Edited by Vinh Cao.